-Best Places To Eat Street Food In Bangkok
+Best Places to Eat Street Food in Bangkok Thailand

 You can buy great street food all over Thailand, so it’s obvious that Bangkok is going to be a top place to enjoy some real, authentic tasty Thai food.
 Whether it’s from a pop-up vendor that moves from place to place or one of the more permanent places that serve tasty Thai dishes at tables on the pavement, you can always find something that will tickle your taste buds.

 As there are so many street vendors around, it’s sometimes hard to spot which ones are good, which ones cater for mainly tourists – thus the quality of food may not be up to ‘Thai standards’, or those that pride themselves in what they do, and build a reputation by serving quality food.

 I’ve visited Bangkok several times, and I always like to try something new, or eat at a place I’ve not been before.
 Sometimes though, I’ve found the food to be a lot nicer at one place, compared to eating the same dish at another.

 I’ve put down a few suggestions on where to visit, and where you can enjoy some of the best dishes in Bangkok, if not Thailand.

 Bangkok Street Food Craving

 One of my favourite places to go to in Bangkok when I’m craving a bit of street food is Sukhumvit Soi 38.
 I was told about this place from a fellow traveller that told me to check out the market there.
 All I can say is wow!
 I have tried lots of different street food all around Thailand and this place has to be one of the best.